Skip to main content

 READ: Women recall abortion pill trauma in documentary: ‘This was a formed, undeniable baby’

-Heartbeat International, the organization at the helm of abortion pill reversal treatment, says that over 500 babies have been born healthy thanks to the reversal process.
-Dr. George Delgado, a San Diego physician responsible for pioneering the treatment, reports that it has up to a 68 percent success rate.
+Heartbeat International, the organization at the helm of “abortion pill reversal treatment,” claims that over 500 babies have been born healthy thanks to the “reversal” process.

 Many women experience regret after starting the abortion pill process, but they are unaware that there are other options and they don’t know where to turn to for help.
 Thanks to this North Dakota law, these women will be armed with the knowledge and information that can give their baby a second chance at life.